 Depending upon the field voltage applied to accelerate the protons in the interelectrode region, the electron must make a varying minimal energy contribution to the H{β} line emission.
-Indeed, the total energy (~49 keV) of the captured electron before emission must be the same as it would need to be in the vacuum state.
-As shown in Table 9, this varying contribution (calculated against the aetherometric minimum of 48,983 eV) is substantially lower if the canalrays are composed of doublets rather than protons.
+Indeed, the total energy (~49 keV) of the captured electron before emission must be the same as it would need to be had the electron decelerated in the vacuum state and in the absence of any capture.
+As shown in Table 9, this varying contribution (calculated against the aetherometric minimum of 48,983 eV) is substantially lower if the canal-rays are composed of doublets rather than protons.

 The question arises, where do these sheath electrons acquire their minimum kinetic energy to bombard the canal-rays?
 If they did not bombard the doublets (or doublets with an associated atomic hydrogen, to generate H_3^+), these would not have enough energy to confer to a trapped electron (and the same applies to any pre-existing atomic hydrogen) the energy needed to generate the H_β line.
-If we concentrate on the interaction with proton doublets (rows #1 to #5 of
+If we concentrate on the interaction with proton doublets (rows #1 to #5 of Table 9) - since it is the interaction of interest - it becomes clear that the only way these electrons can acquire such kinetic